tlswg/snip/draft-ietf-tls-snip.md

 * The set of endpoints that are authoritative for the same "authority" as defined in RFC 3986 {{?URI=RFC3986}}, which is in effect domain name plus port number.

-* The set of endpoints that are referenced by the same SVCB ServiceMode record.
+* The set of endpoints that are referenced by the same SVCB ServiceMode record;
+  see {{Section 2.4.3 of ?SVCB}}.

 * The set of endpoints that share an IP address.